Maite (María Teresa) Sánchez

 Background

-Dr. Maite (María Teresa) Sánchez is an Assistant Professor of Bilingual Education with the department of Curriculum and Teaching and works to support the provision of policies and practices for educating language minoritized students that acknowledge and leverage their dynamic bilingual practices.
+Dr. Maite (María Teresa) Sánchez is an Associate Professor of Bilingual Education.
+She works to support the provision of policies and practices for educating minoritized bilingual students that acknowledge and leverage their dynamic bilingual practices.
 Before joining Hunter College, she was Project Director for CUNY-NYSIEB, CUNY-New York State Initiative for Emergent Bilinguals (CUNY-NYSIEB) at the CUNY Graduate Center (www.cuny-nysieb.org).
-Before arriving to New York, she was a Senior Research Associate at Education Development Center (EDC).
 Originally from Lima, Peru, Dr. Sánchez holds a Ph.D. in education from Boston College, a M.Ed. in education from Northeastern University, and a B.A in psychology from Pontificia Universidad Católica del Perú.
-Her research focuses on language education policy and practice, instruction for language minoritized students through bilingual education and other educational settings, translanguaging pedagogy, and the experiences of novice bilingual education teachers entering the profession.
+Her research focuses on language education policy and practice, bilingual education, translanguaging pedagogy, and bilingual teacher education.

 Education